Fuco1/litable/README.md

 Contribute
 =======

-If you feel like contributing, there are **TODO** annotations in the code.
+* If you feel like contributing, there are **TODO** annotations in the code.
 Mostly basic/trivial stuff, good exercise for people starting with elisp.

-If you have more substantial ideas, start an issue so we can discuss it.
+* If you have more substantial ideas, start an issue so we can discuss it.
 I'm open to all ideas, this is simply a precaution for people to not work on the same feature.
+* If you want, you can [throw a couple bucks my way](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CEYP5YVHDRX8C) \(we have a long way to beat that $300k goal people!\).

+*note: the link is for [spartparens](https://github.com/Fuco1/smartparens) donations, but don't worry, I'm the same guy ;)*